audstanley/dnd-shop-generator/README.md

 # dnd-shop-generator
 A golang application that will use weights to generate a list of foundryvtt items

+### Step 1
+copy uuids from a foundry journal into a text file.

 ```bash
 go run main.go --toyaml=food.txt
 ```